emberjs/rfcs/text/0391-router-helpers.md

   class="{{if (is-active 'profile' model queryParams=(hash foo=bar)) 'active'}} {{if (is-loading 'profile' model queryParams=(hash foo=bar)) 'loading'}} {{if (is-transitioning-in 'profile' model queryParams=(hash foo=bar)) 'ember-transitioning-in'}} {{if (is-transitioning-out 'profile' model queryParams=(hash foo=bar)) 'ember-transitioning-out'}}">Profile</a>
 ```

 As the kitchen sink example shows, `{{link-to}}` is packed with functionality.
 While this convienent, it comes with a cost per `{{link-to}}` and is the reason why addons like [Ember-href-to](https://github.com/intercom/ember-href-to) were created.
-In reality the vast majority of applications only need a subset of this functionality and in only rare cases need things like the transition and loading states.
+In reality the vast majority of applications only need a subset of this functionality and only in rare cases need things like the transition and loading states.

 ## How we teach this

-In many ways this vastly simplifies the Ember's approach to linking within the app.
+In many ways this vastly simplifies Ember's approach to linking within the app.
 It removes the requirement for a proprietary API and instead embraces the power of URLs.

 In the cases where you do need to do more complicated things like pass in memory models to a route, things should feel very similar to `{{link-to}}` as they have the exact same signature.
 In the case of query param serialization, I believe we are actually aligning a mental model as to how URL generation should work.